-The newly proposed amendment to Rule 103(a) met the technical objections of the Standing Committee, broadened the rule to apply to all motions, in limine and otherwise, broadened the holding in the Luce case, supra, to require the fulfillment of any condition precedent for claiming error on the admission or exclusion of evidence and includes the rule in subdivision (a) where the Advisory Committee believes the issue should more logically be addressed than in a separate subdivision of Rule 103.
-The Standing Committee of the Judicial Conference of the United States approved this proposed amendment of Rule 103(a) and it was issued for public comment on August 15, 1998.
+The newly proposed amendment to Rule 103(a) meets the technical objections of the Standing Committee, broadens the rule to apply to all motions, in limine and otherwise, broadens the holding in the Luce case, supra, to require the fulfillment of any condition precedent for claiming error on the admission or exclusion of evidence and includes the rule in subdivision (a) where the Advisory Committee believes the issue should more logically be addressed than in a separate subdivision of Rule 103.
+The Standing Committee of the Judicial Conference of the United States has now approved this proposed amendment of Rule 103(a).
+It will be issued for public comment on August 15, 1998.